 How to change passive voice to active voice

-Let’s say you’ve detected a few instances of the passive voice in your argumentative essay:
+Let’s say you’ve detected a few awkward instances of passive voice in your argumentative essay, such as:

-See how these sentences feel like they’re dancing around the topic at hand rather than addressing it head-on?
-The writer isn’t making a particularly persuasive argument, but they can make their writing far more impactful by changing it to the active voice.
+See how these sentences feel like they’re dancing around the topic rather than addressing it head-on?
+The writer isn’t making a particularly persuasive argument, but they can make their writing far more impactful by changing it to active voice.

 See how this version gets right to the point?
 It makes the writer sound more confident too, which is a priority in argumentative writing.
-Let’s try changing the second sentence to the active voice, which also allows us to condense:
+Now let’s try changing the second sentence:

-As you can see from the compound sentence above, you can write any kind of sentence in the active or passive voice as long as the sentence has a transitive verb.
-Whether it’s a simple or complex sentence (or even a compound-complex sentence), you can dramatically alter your tone by simply reworking its structure.
+As you can see from this compound sentence, you can write any kind of sentence in either voice as long as it has a transitive verb.
+Whether it’s a simple or complex sentence (or even compound-complex), you can dramatically alter your tone by simply reworking its structure.

-If you aren’t sure whether a sentence is active or passive based on how it sounds, use the rules we outlined above to identify the two voices in your work.
-The biggest clue you have a passive voice sentence on your hands will be a form of “to be” followed by a past participle (e.g., was requested or will be missed).
-Not every passive voice sentence says who is performing the action, but if it does, you’ll see a preposition next to it (e.g., by zombies or by my brother).
+If you aren’t sure whether a sentence is active or passive based on how it sounds, use the rules outlined above to identify both voices in your work.
+The biggest clue that you have a passive voice sentence will be a form of “to be” followed by a past participle (e.g., “was requested” or “will be missed”).

-You can use either voice when you’re paraphrasing a longer work.
-Sometimes, such as in cases where you’re paraphrasing a scientific article, you’ll need to use the passive voice in your paraphrased version.
-In others, you might actually make the original clearer by paraphrasing in the active voice.
+You can use either voice when paraphrasing longer works.
+Sometimes, such as when paraphrasing a scientific article, you’ll need to use passive voice; in other cases, you might clarify the original text by paraphrasing in active voice.

-Take a look at these examples of both the active and passive voices in action:
+Take a look at these examples of both active voice and passive voice in action:

 Active: Is Ajani visiting us today?